Oahu Nature Tours

 Byodo-In Temple on Oahu

-Stroll the grounds at your own pace, feed the koi (they’re always hungry), or browse for a thoughtful souvenir in the gift shop.
+Stroll the grounds at your own pace, feed the koi (they’re always hungry), or browse for a thoughtful souvenir from local vendors or the gift shop.

 Staff-led tours are offered throughout the day.
-The modest entrance fee is well worth the experience.
+Plus there is a fruit stand as well as an on-site professional photographer.

 Featured excursions for